--, you can continue shooting until the capacity of the SD Memory Card or built-in memory becomes full. - The shooting interval of varies according to the [Recorded Pixels] and [Quality Level] settings. - The focus, exposure and white balance are locked with the first shot. - When the Face Detection function is activated (p.89), it works only when taking the first shot. - The Blink Detection function works only for the last shot. - The number of recorded pixels is fixed to 5 or 4 m or 4 m or 4 m or 1 m ode.
+- With \square , you can continue shooting until the capacity of the SD Memory Card or built-in memory becomes full. - The shooting interval of varies according to the [Recorded Pixels] and [Quality Level] settings. - The focus, exposure and white balance are locked with the first shot. - When the Face Detection function is activated (p.89), it works only when taking the first shot. - The Blink Detection function works only for the last shot. - The number of recorded pixels is fixed to 5 m or 4 m m in mode.
 When the shooting mode is set to [12] (Report), the number of recorded pixels is fixed to 1280